-The Disclosure of Student Information Related to Emergencies and Disasters In situations related to a disaster or other health or safety emergencies, American International College will disclose non-directory information to appropriate parties in connection with an emergency, if knowledge of that information is necessary to protect the health or safety of the student or other individuals.
+The Disclosure of Student Information Related to Emergencies and Disasters

+The purpose of this statement is to indicate that in situations related to a disaster or other health or safety emergencies, American International College will disclose non-directory information to appropriate parties in connection with an emergency, if knowledge of that information is necessary to protect the health or safety of the student or other individuals.
 The guidelines set forth by the exception to FERPA's general consent requirement will be followed.
+The release of health and safety information is only temporary and lasts the duration of the incident that necessitated the waiver.
+A copy of this policy may be obtained in the Course Catalog.

-CORI/SORI SCREENING
+CORI/SORI Screening